What is a Consent Manager

 A unified, interoperable consent management system could address this issue, allowing for seamless consent handling across various platforms and industries.
 This would streamline processes for businesses, reduce redundancy, and improve the user experience by offering a centralized platform for managing their consents.
 The DPDP Act marks a giant step in this direction, aligning with global privacy standards.

-Why do you need a Consent Manager?
+Why is the role of a Consent Manager?

 Having understood the basics of a Consent Manager, let us unpack why integrating such a solution is key in achieving data protection compliance: